-Human-Wildlife Conflicts Concentration
+Human-Wildlife Interactions Concentration

 This curriculum provides the educational background for those students wishing to pursue a career as wildlife biologists with a strong background in wildlife damage management to resolve human-wildlife conflicts.
 Successful graduates of this concentration are eligible for certification by the Wildlife Society.
 Students completing this concentration may seek employment immediately following graduation; however, competition for positions may be intense.
-Students will be equally prepared to pursue one or more graduate degrees (M.S., Ph.D.) in Human-Wildlife Conflicts or other area of Wildlife Science.
+Students will be equally prepared to pursue one or more graduate degrees (M.S., Ph.D.) in Human-Wildlife Interactions or other area of Wildlife Science.

 View All Available Scholarships

 Students may apply for university, college and departmental scholarships through one application.
 You can find the scholarship application once you logon to myState.
 Under the banner tab, select Financial Aid and Scholarships.
 The application is listed as Submit/Revise General Scholarship Application.